 [Section 51J inserted by No. 20 of 2002 s.
 181; amended by No. 53 of 2011 s.
 48.]

 51K.
-Right to be heard
+Right to be heard before order made under this Division

 The Commission shall not make an order under this Division until it has afforded UnionsWA, the Chamber, the Mines and Metals Association, the Minister and any other person permitted by the Commission to be heard, an opportunity to be heard in relation to the matter.